GdPicture.NET is a Nutrient product. Learn more

 FeaturePDFTIFF

-File StructureText, images, vectors, interactive elementsRaster images, multi-page support
+File StructureText, images, vectors, interactive elementsRaster images, multipage support

 Data HandlingMaintains formatting across platformsPreserves image quality and metadata